 - have a contract to be teacher of record (usually full-time), not an assistant or paraprofessional

 - begin teaching in content area and at the level in which seek certification

 - complete a pre-requisite course during the summer

 Basic requirements to complete a TAPP program (not a complete list)

-- complete all education coursework in pedagogy, methodologies, etc.
+- complete all certification coursework

-- pass the GACE Educator Ethics Program Exit
+- pass the GACE Educator Ethics - Program Exit

 - have Teacher Keys Effectiveness System evaluations that meet certification requirements